Young Laois dad shares story of living with MS

 Laois man John Bergin has shared his story of living with multiple sclerosis (MS), as he hopes to help people understand the reality of living with the condition.
 Photo: MS Ireland

-A YOUNG Laois man has shared his story of living with multiple sclerosis (MS), as he hopes to help people understand the reality of living with the condition.
+A YOUNG Laois man has shared his story of living with multiple sclerosis (MS), as he hopes to help people understand the everyday reality of living with the condition.

 As World MS Day approaches on 30 May, John Bergin says the day matters because it aims to bring more awareness about people living with MS.